Shyam-Chen/Express-Starter/README.md

 ## Known Issues

 * ---------- **P0: Critical** ----------
+* Deploy the application in Docker containers
+* Push Docker image to Heroku
 * The server can not be closed under unit tests
-* Deploy the application in Docker containers
 * ---------- **P1: Urgent** ----------
 * ...
 * ---------- **P2: Required** ----------